wp-plugins/cyclone-slider-2/README.txt

 4. Slideshow Widget

 == Changelog ==

+= 2.5.5 - 2013-07-25 =
+* Removed templates Black, Blue, and Myrtle from plugin's folder for better performance.

 = 2.5.4 - 2013-07-20 =
 * Added Youtube template that pauses the video when slider is transitioning.